 - September 5, Providence Health Plan, 122,000 members

-- August 28, American Medical Collection Agency, near 25 million, 23 healthcare organizations
+- August 28, American Medical Collection Agency, nearly 25 million, 23 healthcare organizations

 - August 27, Presbyterian Healthcare Services, 183,000 patients and plan members

-- July 25, Park DuValle Community Health Center, paid nearly $70,000 ransomeware, data has been inaccessible since June 7
+- July 25, Park DuValle Community Health Center, paid nearly $70,000 ransomware, data has been inaccessible since June 7

 - July 19, Bayamón Medical Center and Puerto Rico Women and Children’s Hospital, ransomware attack on their information systems impacted 522,000 people